kaltura-vpaas/kaltura-teleprompter-nodejs/README.md

 When you first record a video with the javascript Express Recorder, it is saved to the Kaltura Cloud as a `MediaEntry` which you can access as a developer from the [KMC](https://kmc.kaltura.com/index.php/kmcng/login) once recording is finished.
 Each `MediaEntry` has an `entryId` which is a unique identifier for that video.
 The `entryId` is returned to the Express Recorder javascript object, and the browser is simply redirected to the editor `routes/edit.js` with the `entryID` in the url.
 There is also an option to download the video at this point, which is a built-in feature of the Express Recorder

-#### Editing

-The editor is another standalone javascript based API component.
-Aside from configuration variables, the editor needs two pieces of information to operate on a given video, the `entryID` that was generated in the previous step, and a `ks` to identify the user.
-Once editing is complete, the editor's event listeners are implemented to allow the user to download the video

 ### Recording and Syncing with Teleprompter

 When first loading the teleprompter, execution begins in [routes/index.js](https://github.com/kaltura-vpaas/kaltura-teleprompter-nodejs/blob/master/routes/index.js) and a Kaltura session is created via